phoebe-project/phoebe2/README.md

 ### 2.5.3

+* Fix bug with automatic detection of available cpus for multiprocessing and related errors.
+Instead of returning all cores in the node, it now checks for actually available for the process and correctly raises errors. [#1163]

 ### 2.5.2

 * Fix bug preventing computing a spot on the secondary component of a contact system. [#1157]